facebook/react-native-website/docs/getting-started.md

 <h2>Running your React Native application</h2>

-> If you use Yarn package manager, your can use `yarn` instead of `npx` when running React Native commands inside an existing project.
+> If you use the Yarn package manager, you can use `yarn` instead of `npx` when running React Native commands inside an existing project.

 Run `npx react-native run-ios` inside your React Native project folder: